Dolor is a personal company aiming to help those who suffer from stress, depression, or pain to become their best selves once again.

-Perhaps it started out as something that should heal and you had hope – or you’ve got a life long diagnosis or injury?
+Perhaps it started as something that should heal, and you had hope – or you’ve got a life-long diagnosis or injury?

 Regardless, it’s possible to treat with MORE than just medication.
 Is it starting to take its toll?
 Has it done so for quite some time?
 Is it digging into every aspect of life and ruining everything you once held dear?

 Are you curious about the subject and what I do?